moonshine-software/doc/en/advanced/moonshine-json-response.md

 <a name="basics"></a>
 ## Basics

-MoonShineJsonResponse extends `Illuminate\Http\JsonResponse` and is supplemented with helper methods for interacting with the frontend part of the admin panel interface after processing a request.
+`JsonResponse` extends `Illuminate\Http\JsonResponse` and is supplemented with helper methods for interacting with the frontend part of the admin panel interface after processing a request.

 <a name="methods"></a>
 ## Methods